-Symptoms of TRALI typically develop during, or within 6 hours of a transfusion.
+Symptoms of TRALI typically develop during or within 6 hours of a transfusion.
 Patients present with the rapid onset of dyspnea and tachypnea.
 There may be associated fever, cyanosis, and hypotension.
-Clinical exam reveals respiratory distress and pulmonary crackles may be present with no signs of congestive heart failure or volume overload.
-CXR shows evidence of bilateral pulmonary edema unassociated with heart failure (non-cardiogenic pulmonary edema), with bilateral patchy infiltrates, which may rapidly progress to complete "white out" indistinguishable from acute respiratory distress syndrome (ARDS).
+Clinical examination reveals hypoxic respiratory distress, and pulmonary crackles may be present without signs of congestive heart failure or volume overload.
+Chest x-ray (CXR) shows evidence of bilateral pulmonary edema unassociated with heart failure (non-cardiogenic pulmonary edema), with bilateral patchy infiltrates, which may rapidly progress to complete "white out" indistinguishable from acute respiratory distress syndrome (ARDS).
 Physiologic findings include acute hypoxemia with PaO2/FiO2 less than 300 mmHg and normal cardiac function on echocardiogram.
 These criteria were determined by the Canadian Consensus Conference Panel on TRALI.

 Treatment and clinical course

-The differential diagnosis of acute lung injury after transfusion includes transfusion-associated circulatory overload (TACO), cardiogenic edema, allergic and anaphylactic transfusion reactions, and bacteremia/sepsis due to transfusion of bacterially contaminated blood products.
+The differential diagnosis of ALI after transfusion includes TACO, cardiogenic pulmonary edema, allergic and anaphylactic transfusion reactions, transfusion-associated dyspnea (TAD), and bacteremia/sepsis due to transfusion of bacterially contaminated blood products.

-Cases of suspected TRALI should be reported to CBS using standard procedure for reporting Adverse Reactions.
-In order to correctly and consistently diagnose TRALI, the following information must be included in the report:
+In order to correctly and consistently diagnose TRALI, the following information must be included in the adverse reaction report:

 - Timing of transfusion with respect to symptom onset

 - Presence of other risk factors for acute lung injury (see Table 2)

 - Clinical indicators of volume status such as clinical evaluation, response to diuretics (if given), or where available JVP, PCWP, CVP, echocardiogram report, etc.